AveesLab/pfifo_ddos_scenario/README.md

-# SEA:ME@Korea 2023 Summer Hackathon<br>
+# DDoS scenario with pfifo_fast<br>

-During this hackathon, your mission is to develop a new digital instrument cluster system based on our baseline implementation in this repository.
-We'll provide you an Nvidia Jetson TX 2 embedded board that is the final target system.
-However, the instrument cluster can run on Intel/AMD CPU-based Ubuntu Linux distributions.
-If you use a Windows laptop, you have to install VMware and Ubuntu Linux as a guest operating system.
-We provide a preconfigured VMware image that includes all the libraries, tools, and source codes ready for the hackathon in the following link:
+Preconfigured VMware image that includes all the libraries, tools, and source codes ready for the DDoS scenario in the following link:

 - [VMware Ubuntu image](https://github.com/AveesLab/sea-me-hackathon-2023/blob/master/VMware%20Ubuntu%20image/README.md)<br>